soya-daizu/goban/README.md

 The encoder implementation is based on [ISO/IEC 18004:2015](https://www.iso.org/standard/62021.html), and the text segmentation algorithm is based on [Optimal text segmentation for QR Codes](https://www.nayuki.io/page/optimal-text-segmentation-for-qr-codes).

-The name comes from the board game [Go](https://en.wikipedia.org/wiki/Go_(game)), which have inspired the QR Code inventor to come up with a fast and accurate matrix barcode to read.
-Goban is the Japanese name of the board used to play Go.
+The name comes from the board game [Go](https://en.wikipedia.org/wiki/Go_(game)) (No, not that programming language!), which have inspired the QR Code inventor to come up with a fast and accurate matrix barcode to read.
+Goban is the name of the [Go board](https://en.wikipedia.org/wiki/Go_equipment#Board) in Japanese.

 ## Benchmark